Plasticulture

-The term plasticulture refers to the practice of using plastic materials in agricultural applications.
+Plasticulture is the practice of using plastic materials in agricultural applications.
 The plastic materials themselves are often and broadly referred to as "ag plastics".
 Plasticulture ag plastics include soil fumigation film, irrigation drip tape/tubing, plastic plant packaging cord, nursery pots and bales, but the term is most often used to describe all kinds of plastic plant/soil coverings.
 Such coverings range from plastic mulch film, row coverings, high and low tunnels (polytunnels), to plastic greenhouses.